datahub-project/datahub/metadata-ingestion/source_docs/redshift.md

 ::: Required permissions :::

-This source needs to access system tables that require `superuser` permission; otherwise, it won't be able to query system tables or won't be able to see all schemas/tables.
+This source needs to access system tables that require `superuser` permission; otherwise, it won't be able to see all schemas/tables.

 To add a superuser or grant superuser permission, please check [this page](https://docs.aws.amazon.com/redshift/latest/dg/r_superusers.html)

+If you don't want to grant superuser permission, please ensure the user has SELECT privilege on [`SVV_TABLE_INFO`](https://docs.aws.amazon.com/redshift/latest/dg/r_SVV_TABLE_INFO.html) table.

 ## Capabilities